-- WAC 246-841A-440 Common curriculum in approved nursing assistant training programs.
-(1) Common curriculum.
-Approved programs must implement the common curriculum as developed and described in materials provided by the commission in accordance with the transition timelines established by the commission in (a) through (c) of this subsection.
+Common curriculum in approved nursing assistant training programs.

+- (1) Common curriculum.
+Approved programs must implement the common curriculum as developed and described in materials provided by the boardboardcommission/board in accordance with the transition timelines established by the boardboardcommission/board in (a) through (c) of this subsection.
 The common curriculum includes the complete specialty curricula on the topics of developmental disabilities, mental health, and dementia as developed by the department of social and health services. - (a) Approved programs must apply for approval to implement the first nine units of the common curriculum within six months of the effective date of these rules and begin implementation by September 1, 2024. - (b) Until they transition to the common curriculum, approved programs may continue to implement their existing curriculum as approved under previous rules; however, subsections (5) through (8) of this section are effective with the effective date of these rules. - (c) Approved programs must implement the specialty curricula as units 10, 11, and 12 of the common curriculum for all students graduating on or after September 1, 2025. - (2) Implementing the common curriculum.
-Implementing the common curriculum as developed and described in materials provided by the commission includes, but is not limited to:
+Implementing the common curriculum as developed and described in materials provided by the <a href="mailto:board-boa